Beauty-k/object_detection_tracking_app/custom_dataset/scale/README.roboflow.txt

-Scale detection - v3 2025-06-08 1:08pm
+Scale detection - v4 2025-06-09 8:11am
 ==============================

-This dataset was exported via roboflow.com on June 8, 2025 at 1:09 PM GMT
+This dataset was exported via roboflow.com on June 9, 2025 at 8:38 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects